EMPAT94/empat94.github.io/_gs/Chapter 1 - Chat Bot.md

 "To get a - " (Betty)

 "Wait, hold on.
 What the hell is this?
 Just how are we here?
 Am I dreaming or something?
 Why can't you send us back home?
 You basically kidnapped us and are now forcing us to do whatever.
-I want to go home!"
+I want to go back!"
 (Me, slightly losing it)

 "This is the Tutorial Dungeon.
 You are not dreaming.
 You can leave the Simulation by deleting yourself."
 (Betty)